How to Register Your Copyrighted Material With the US Copyright Office

 If you feel overwhelmed, seek the help of a professional.
 I offer 15 minute free legal consultations and can talk to you about your copyright registration, or in the case of infringement, what the next steps in the process are.
 Schedule a legal consultation with me, and I’ll make the process easy, and painless for you.

-If you have any additional questions related to your Copyright registration application, the U.S. Copyright Office has a great FAQ page here: https://www.copyright.gov/help/faq/
+- For additional questions related to your Copyright registration application, check out the U.S. Copyright Office FAQ page

-Preview of the Registration process for registering photographs: https://www.copyright.gov/registration/docs/gruph-preview.pdf
+- Preview of the Registration process for registering photographs